Haarlem: Haarlem in World War II

-From 17 to 21 September 1944, parts of Haarlem-Noord (north of the Jan Gijzenvaart) were evacuated by the Germans to make place for a defensive line.
+From 17 to 21 September 1944, parts of Haarlem-Noord (north of the Jan Gijzenvaart) were evacuated by the Germans to make way for a defensive line.
 The stadium of HFC Haarlem, the football club, was demolished.
 Hundreds of people had to leave their homes and were forced to stay with other citizens.

 From 22 September 1944 to the end of the war, there was gas available only two hours per day.
 Electricity stopped on 9 October.
 The German occupiers built a thick, black wall through the Haarlemmerhout (in the south of the city), as well as at the Jan Gijzenvaart in the evacuated area.
 The wall was called Mauer-muur and was meant to help defend the city.

-In February of 1944 the family of Corrie ten Boom was arrested by the Nazis; they had been hiding Jews and Dutch resistance workers from the German occupier throughout the war.
+In February 1944, the family of Corrie ten Boom was arrested by the Nazis; they had been hiding Jews and Dutch resistance workers from the German occupier throughout the war.

-During World War II, the Dutch heroine Hannie Schaft, who worked for a Dutch resistance group; was captured and executed by the German occupation just before the end of the war in 1945.
-Despite her efforts and those of her colleagues and private families such as the Ten Booms, most Haarlem Jews were deported, the Haarlem Synagogue was demolished and the Jewish hospital was annexed by the St. Elisabeth Gasthuis.
+During World War II, the Dutch heroine Hannie Schaft, who worked for a Dutch resistance group, was captured and executed by the German occupation just before the end of the war in 1945.
+Despite her efforts and those of her colleagues and private families such as the Ten Booms, most Haarlem Jews were deported, the Haarlem Synagogue was demolished, and the Jewish hospital was annexed by the St. Elisabeth Gasthuis.
 Several Haarlem families, whether they were politically active in the NSB or not, suffered from random attacks, as the Haarlem writer Harry Mulisch described in his book De Aanslag.
 Haarlemmers survived during the Hunger Winter by eating tulip bulbs stored in sheds in the sandy fields around the city.

 Post-World War II

-After the war much of the large industry moved out of the city, such as the banknote printing firm of Joh.
+After the war, much of the large industry left the city, such as the banknote printing firm of Joh.
 Enschedé.
-The centre of industry and shipping had definitely shifted towards Amsterdam.
-Though the population had been decimated by starvation, a new wave of immigrants came to the city from the former colonies in Indonesia.
+The centre of industry and shipping shifted towards Amsterdam.
+Though the population had been decimated by starvation, a new wave of immigrants came to the city from the Dutch former colonies in Indonesia.
 This brought some government funding for building projects.
-In 1963 a large number of houses was built in Schalkwijk.
+In 1963, a large number of houses was built in Schalkwijk.